mmswflow-upb/sdt-proj/README.md

 - **Faculty -> Reservation**: When deleting a room, revokes associated reservations

 All communication happens via HTTP REST calls, and each service validates JWT tokens independently for security.

+Also, the JWTs of users are further passed with inter-service requests, so requests can be traced back to users.

 ## Setup and Running